 Activities of RWBC

 A primary role for RWBC is to provide a confidential consultation service to residents where they talk with RWBC members about their personal, interpersonal, professional, and program concerns.
 Consultations are strictly confidential.
 No information about the contact is shared with the resident’s program or with DOE unless the trainee requests coordination of support with their program/DOE or issues of serious impairment, risk to personal or patient safety or criminal activity emerge.
 Consultations are typically held at 12 p.m. or after 5 p.m. with one to two members of the RWBC.

 We listen, help you explore your concern from different perspectives and support you in developing a plan to address your concerns.
 We help link you to resources and others if that is part of your plan as well.
-Each year between 5-10% of residents see us for consults on a wide range of concerns.
+Each year between 12-19 percent of residents see us for consults on a wide range of concerns.
 Is consultation with RWBC helpful?
-91% of all residents who completed their consult reported it to be both supportive and helpful.
+Over 120 residents consulted RWBC and 95 percent of those residents reported it to be both suportive and helpful.
 The odds are strongly on your side that RWBC can be of assistance, so please consider contacting us.